Tehambuli/Jack-Musical-App/README.md

 Questions to ask:  Can we make the youtube videos into Iframe, so it will open up to the video directly?
                    I would like to make a fun transition screen.

+Added intro app page and needs to be connected to the APP with a fun transition